mem48/GBDEM/README.md

 Key Points

 1. rio rgbify can go straight to mbtiles but I got loads of errors so go to anther raster first
-1. `-b -10000 -i 0.1` use mapbox encoding nothing else seems to worth with MapLibre
+1. `-b -10000 -i 0.1` use mapbox encoding.
+Nothing else seems to worth with MapLibre
-1. `--workers 10` this is ram limited so can use some but not all mulitcore
+1. `--workers 10` This is ram limited, so you can use some but not all mulitcore
 1. `--co BIGTIFF=YES` still need to use big tif
 1. `--co TILED=YES` massive performance impact on the tileing stage (later)

-This will take a night to run
+This will take a night to run.

 ## Powershell